danielpartida/rekt-analysis/README.md

 # rekt-analysis
 Analysis of Rekt Database from DeFi Yield App

+The Streamlit app can be found under this [link](www.google.com) Pending deployment!!!

 This repository contains the analysis the major web3 rekts.
 The code is implemented under the src/ directory.
 Under the src/ directory, a Streamlit dashboard is implemented at src/app to visualize key insights.
 The data is fetched and processed at src/main.py.
 Inside the img/ directory, some plots are saved to visualize insights.